mfeniseycopes/trakr/README.md

 ### It's a Single-Page App!

-Using React.js and the flux framework, the page utilizes API calls to a remote server on nearly every user interaction.
+Using React.js and the flux pattern, the page utilizes API calls to a remote server on nearly every user interaction.

 [live]: http://trakr.cc